scikit-video/scikit-video/doc/measure.rst

 No-Reference Quality Assessment
 ---------------------------------

+Use :func:`skvideo.measure.brisque_features` to extract frame-by-frame features using the BRISQUE image quality algorithm, useful for frame-level quality analysis and training your own frame-based quality-aware model.

 Use :func:`skvideo.measure.videobliinds_features` to extract features using the Video Bliinds algorithm, useful for training your own quality-aware model.

 Use :func:`skvideo.measure.viideo_features` to extract features using the Viideo Oracle algorithm, useful for training your own quality-aware model.